sbarham/dsrt/README.md

 ## How do I use it?
 90 seconds to Neural DSRT

-*This quickstart guide has yet to be written -- but it's coming soon.*
+*This quickstart guide has yet to be written -- but it should be coming soon.*
 <!--
 The core data structure of Keras is a __model__, a way to organize layers.
 The simplest type of model is the [`Sequential`](https://keras.io/getting-started/sequential-model-guide) model, a linear stack of layers.
 For more complex architectures, you should use the [Keras functional API](https://keras.io/getting-started/functional-api-guide), which allows to build arbitrary graphs of layers.